-Pretty much as you’d expect, 5.25v is near enough as my power supply only has one digit after the decimal point (got a much better one on the way).
+Pretty much as you’d expect, 5.25v is near enough as my power supply only has one digit after the decimal point (got a much better supply on the way).

 The voltage out of my power supply didn’t budge – and stayed rock steady.

 After I recovered from burning my thumb and allowing the resistors time to cool off, I repeated the experiment more briefly and nothing had changed.

 I picked one of the outputs and put the load across that instead of my power supply.